KG Mobility: KG Mobility (2023–present)

 In March 2023, KG Mobility launched a bid to acquire receivership-bound Edison Motors.
 In May, it was selected as the preferred bidder.
 In June, it was reported that SsangYong would be relaunched in Europe under the name KGM, with the cars continuing to wear SsangYong's dragon wing logo on the front.
 It is thought that the first KGM car in Europe will be a facelifted version of the SsangYong Tivoli, with their range of SUVs being rebranded soon after.

 In April 2023, KG Mobility launched KG S&C, a vehicle parts and conversion division.

 In November 2023, it was announced that the Korean Intellectual Property Office (KIPO) had rejected the application to register the brand name because it had already been registered in around 30 countries by Cihan Turan.
 This company is known as a trademark troll.
 This refers to the registration of brand names without the intention of actually using them, but only in order to exploit the rights and collect the corresponding payments.
 KG Mobility appealed against this decision and said it would continue to use the KGM name in overseas markets until further notice.

 In June 2024, however, The Korea Times reported that KG Mobility was facing difficulties in obtaining the trademark rights for the three-letter abbreviation "KGM".
 The Turkish Patent and Trademark Office even refused the registration of KGM, because the Turkish government-run General Directorate of Highways, which is written as "Karayolları Genel Müdürlüğü" in Turkish, had been already using the same acronym.
 The registration of KG Mobility had also been rejected in the country due to Cihan Turan.
-Even in Korea, the trademark for KGM is also under KIPO’s review, following an objection filed in 2023 by KTM, an Austrian motorcycle manufacturer, which claims consumers are likely to be confused by the two similar acronyms.
+Even in Korea, the trademark for KGM is also under KIPO's review, following an objection filed in 2023 by KTM, an Austrian motorcycle manufacturer, which claims consumers are likely to be confused by the two similar acronyms.

 In August 2024, KG Mobility said it has established a sales subsidiary in Germany to strengthen its operations in the European market.

 In October 2024, KG Mobility announced that it has signed a strategic partnership co-operation agreement with China's Chery Automobile.

+In August 2026, KG Mobility announced plans to enter the local market with the Myanmar automaker SSS Group.
+They explained that through this expansion, they plan to extend their business to major countries such as Saudi Arabia and Vietnam.